“Please, make sure to arrive in daylight”.

 Of course, I went on.
 It was my accommodation for the night; as contacted through Couchsurfing and I needed to find out where it was ASAP!

 One of the longest rides I remember (what actually could have been just 10 minutes or less but felt an eternity), couple of phone calls later and almost stepping into what seemed to be a huge pond (thanks to a complete lack of orientation) later; I finally got there.
 Wild Ocean Cottage existed and I was definitely facing it.
 I could not be more scared!
-Who would live there, completely off-the-beaten track?
+Who would live there, completely off-the-beaten-track?
 Was I safe?
 How could I end up in such another weird situation risking my life?

 A man in his thirties came out of the shadows.
 He seemed friendly, but I was pretty shocked.
 After introducing himself and helping me out with my luggage; we went indoors.
 A tiny house he had built entirely on his own for the last two years, would do it for the night.
 Or not.
 If something happened, no one would notice.
-Even worse, I had not tell anyone about my plans (wrong!).
+Even worse, I had not told anyone about my plans (wrong!).
 In tears, I didn’t know what to do.

 The morning after, sun shined and I found myself in a paradise on earth.
 Surprisingly, my insticts have gave me a good advice when sending the couch request!
 A pristine lake was just a stone throw away and the surroundings were outstanding.
 We headed for a swim before breakfast and as I was willing to help with his ongoing project; he offered me a job for the day right after: Sizing down some wood for the upcoming winter.
 It would be stored under the house till needed.